HL7/davinci-crd/input/pagecontent/hooks.md

 * The Coverage resources adhere to the [de-identified profile](StructureDefinition-profile-coverage-deident.html)
 * All resource narratives are removed
 * All extensions other than those explicitly mentioned in the profiles in this implementation guide are removed
-* All markdown elements and all string elements that could potentially support free-text (e.g. 'text', 'display', 'comment' and similar elements) are removed
+* All markdown elements and all string elements that could potentially support free text (e.g. 'text', 'display', 'comment' and similar elements) are removed
 * Any elements that would be rendered empty due to the above removals are either removed, or if cardinality restrictions would prevent their removal, are populated solely with a [data absent reason]({{site.data.fhir.path}}extension-data-absent-reason.html) extension with a code of 'masked'

 CRD Clients **SHALL** determine whether a CRD Service will use the PHI or non-PHI version of the CRD interface at the time the CRD Service is configured to have access to their system.
 In situations where PHI will never be required to perform Coverage Requirements Discovery, the redacted view **SHALL** be used.